 Finally, we need to talk about multiple comparisons.
 This is a topic that I described at length here, so I’ll be brief.
 When you do a statistical test to compare two groups, you get a P value, which is the probably of getting a difference that is at least as great as the one you observed if there isn’t actually a difference (details here).
-You can think of this as the probability of getting your results just by chance.
+You can think of this as the probability of getting your results just by chance (that’s not technically correct, but it is a useful way for most people to think about it).
 This means that sometimes you will get a false positive just by chance (we call this the type 1 error rate, and it’s usually 0.05).
 So, if you did the same experiment 20 times, and there was not actually a difference between your groups, you would expect to get one false positive, just by chance.
 In other words, the more times that you test a question, the more likely you are to get a false positive (we call this the family wise type 1 error rate).
 As a result, when you make multiple comparisons within a data set, you need to account for the number of comparisons that you made (i.e., you need to get the family wise error rate back to 0.05), but there is no indication that the authors did this.

 Under the “Animal [sic] bearing hematopotetic neoplastas” category in table 3, for example, there appear to be four comparisons within the same data set, and there is no indication that the error rate was controlled.
 Further, that category appears to be a subset of the more general “Total animals bearing neoplastas” category, which also underwent comparisons.
 Similarly, it is not clear how they did the comparisons for each treatment group within each category, but it looks like multiple comparisons were probably involved.
 This means that they were very likely falsely assigning significance (again, we just can’t be certain what they did).